Child Health

 Safeguarding children

-Child protection examinations/assessments are undertaken at the John Parkes Unit or at the police victim suites by the consultant paediatricians, following referral by police/social services.
+Child protection examinations and assessments are undertaken at Torbay Hospital’s Paediatric Department by consultant paediatricians following an official referral by the police or social services.
 There is 24-hour cover throughout the year from consultant paediatricians to police and social services.
-Additional information regarding Safeguarding Children.
+For information, please see safeguarding children.

 Moving to adult health services

-For many children with long-term conditions the move to adult health services can be daunting.
-We hope that the following video provides a useful guide to help children and their families to prepare.
+For many young people with long-term conditions, moving from paediatric care to adult health services can feel daunting.
+We have prepared a practical guide video to help teenagers and their families prepare for this.

 Making the move to adult health care services